Neck pain that

 Until the headaches start.

-Cervical pain involves compressed musculature, irritated nerves, and a nervous system stuck in a guarding pattern.
-Acunatomy addresses all three layers — not just the one you can feel.
+What’s driving your neck pain: compressed muscles, irritated nerves, and a nervous system locked in protective mode.
+Acunatomy addresses all three layers, not just the one you can feel.

-Calms the nervous system and reduces cervical inflammation
+Calms the nervous system and reduces neck inflammation

 Releases the trigger points that lock the pattern in place